-The Corporation realizes approximately 61% (2013-58%) of its sales in foreign currencies and, accordingly, is exposed to market risks related to foreign exchange fluctuations.
-The Corporation partially compensates for these risks by purchasing materials in US dollars and by using forward foreign exchange contracts.
+The Corporation realizes approximately 63% (2014-61%) of its sales in foreign currencies and, accordingly, is exposed to market risks related to foreign exchange fluctuations.
+The Corporation partially compensates for these risks by purchasing materials in US dollars and by using foreign exchange forward contracts.
 Those contracts oblige the Corporation to sell US dollars at a fixed rate.